AdobeDocs/certification.en/help/certifications/aem/aem-p-foundations.md

 You should be an application developer and have:

-* A minimum of 12 months experience working with the AEM Platform
+* A minimum of 0-12 months' experience working with the AEM Platform
 * The ability to perform advanced component development
 * A deep understanding of the MVC framework
 * The awareness of frameworks and libraries in AEM